-The year 2017 will again be a very auspicious one for Karma Berchen Ling and its International Sangha: Under the spiritual guidance of Lama Chogdrub Dorje and Lama Ole Nydahl, we will build all 8 non-trantrical stupas in one place.
+The year 2017 will again be a very auspicious one for Karma Berchen Ling and its International Sangha: Under the spiritual guidance of Lama Chogdrup Dorje, we will build all 8 non-trantrical stupas in one place.

 Everyone is invited to participate in preparation, construction and inauguration – and to share the blessing.

 Get Involved: How to Support the 8 Stupa Project

 You can support the construction of the 8 Stupas with a donation!

 Take part in preparing and filling the 8 Stupas from May to August 2017.

 Share this special and precious moment with friends from all over the world.

 Stupas are Buddhist monuments, which express the nature of mind in a perfect way.
 They symbolize not only the Buddha state of “body, speech and mind inseparable” but also the entire path through the ten Bodhisattva levels until full enlightenment.